patchew-project/qemu/docs/system/devices/nvme.rst

 ``eui64``
   Set the EUI-64 of the namespace.
 This will be reported as a "IEEE Extended Unique Identifier" descriptor in the Namespace Identification Descriptor List.
-  Since machine type 6.1 a non-zero default value is used if the parameter is not provided.
+  Since machine type 6.1, an EUI-64 is auto-generated.
+However, note that this auto-generated value is dependent on the order with which the namespaces are created.
+If you intend on adding/removing namespaces on your VM, set this parameter explicitly.
 For earlier machine types the field defaults to 0.

 ``bus``
   If there are more ``nvme`` devices defined, this parameter may be used to